pazdera/tco/README.md

 ### The command-line tool

 Using the `tco` command is just as simple as using the Ruby library.
-It expects input either as the last positional argument or alternatively at stdin.
+It expects input either as a positional argument or alternatively at stdin.

 Apart from the core functionality, the CLI tool adds support for simple templates that let you markup certain parts of your string.
 All templates